SMI/dicompixelanon/doc/dicom_ocr.md

 The program can be asked to detect if the DICOM contains a scanned image of a paper form which can contain handwritten text that OCR might miss.
-It will effectively redact the whole image of the first frame.
+The `--forms` option will effectively redact the whole image of the first frame if a scanned form is detected.

 ## Requirements